braze-inc/braze-docs/_docs/_hidden/other/email_validation.md

 {% alert important %}

 **Please note that this is a beta feature.**
-This validation is used for dashboard email addresses, end-user email addresses (your customers), from and reply-to addresses done of an email message.
+This validation is used for dashboard email addresses, end-user email addresses (your customers), and from and reply-to addresses done of an email message.
 {% endalert %}